Nabeel20/Badr/README.md

 # Badar 🌕

-Badar (Full moon in Arabic) is a declarative, flexbox inspired GUI library for LÖVE 2D.<br>
+Badar _(Full moon in Arabic)_ is a declarative, retained\* and flexbox inspired ui library, with focus on reactivity and composition in mind.
-Badar focuses on composition and reactivity.
-Container expands based on children dimensions.

 ### Components

 - [tooltip](Components/tooltip.md)
 - [text](components/text.lua)

-## Installation

-The `badar.lua` file should be dropped into an existing project and required by it.<br>
-Badar uses [classic](https://github.com/rxi/classic) which simplifies the process of creating your own UI components.

 ### Usage

+Badar uses [classic](https://github.com/rxi/classic) as a dependency.

 ```lua
 function love.load()